AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/order.md

 # order

 The `order` extension point enables you to add columns to the grid on the **Sales** > **Orders** page in the Adobe Commerce Admin.
-This extension point requires a GraphQL Mesh instance to retrieve the data to be added to the custom columns.
+This extension point requires an [API Mesh](https://developer.adobe.com/graphql-mesh-gateway/gateway) for Adobe Developer App Builder instance to retrieve the data to be added to the custom columns.

 You can use the [`aio api-mesh:describe` command](https://developer.adobe.com/graphql-mesh-gateway/gateway/command-reference/#aio-api-meshdescribe) to retrieve the values of the API key and mesh ID.
 The key is appended to the mesh endpoint URL.